wwwjwww/XRFix/README.md

 ### Environment Requirement
 1. CodeQL-cli version: 2.16.3, official guidance: https://codeql.github.com/docs/codeql-cli/getting-started-with-the-codeql-cli/
 2. Python 3.12.3
 3. Make sure your XR projects are compilable.
+Compile them in Unity Editor and keep all the files in the same project directory after compilation.

 ### Usage
 #### UnityLint for asset files